Dave-Turnbull/Crowd-Simulator/README.md

 Works across multiple screen sizes,

-Automatically pulls images from the /people folder
+Automatically pulls images from the /people folder,

-animates using jQuery's .animate method
+Animates using jQuery's .animate method,

-heavily commented code for your reading pleasure
+Heavily commented code for your reading pleasure.

 ## How to use